Customer Update on Veeva’s Cloud Infrastructure

 Veeva CRM – Veeva CRM transactional data will remain on salesforce.com’s infrastructure, and will therefore not be impacted by the AWS move.
 Only the Veeva CRM application server and supporting infrastructure is moving.

-The Veeva CRM 17R2 release in July 2017 will be the final major release on managed hosting.
+The Veeva CRM 17R2 release in July 2017 was the final major release on managed hosting.
 The move to AWS for customer orgs will occur between October and November 2017, prior to the 17R3 release of Veeva CRM.
 Customers will be notified a minimum of 30 days prior to the move date for their org.
 There will be a brief, scheduled downtime window during the move.

-Veeva Vault – The Veeva Vault 17R2 release in August 2017 will be the final major release on managed hosting.
+Veeva Vault – The Veeva Vault 17R2 release in August 2017 was the final major release on managed hosting.
 The move to AWS for customer Vaults will occur during a weekend between September and November 2017, prior to the 17R3 release of Veeva Vault.
 Customers will be notified a minimum of 30 days prior to the actual move date for their Vault.
 There will be a brief, scheduled downtime window during the move.

 Veeva Network – The Veeva Network 17R3 release in December 2017 will be the final major release on managed hosting.
 The move to AWS will occur during a weekend in February or March 2018, prior to the 18R1 release of Veeva Network.
 Customers will be notified a minimum of 30 days prior to the actual move date.
 There will be a brief, scheduled downtime window during the move.